Bites and Dangerous Animals

 When Pets Bite

-- All pet animals who bite are required to be quarantined for 10 days for observation.
+- All pet animals who bite a human are required to be quarantined for 10 days for observation.

 - If the animal’s rabies vaccination is not current, or no owner can be located, the animal will be quarantined either at the Nebraska Humane Society or by a licensed veterinarian.